rsdoiel/antenna/socal_north.md

 date: 2025-08-01, updated: 2025-08-01, from: The LAist

-The estimated number of unsheltered children and teens under 18 in the county went up this year.
+The estimated number of unsheltered children and teens under 18 in the county went up this year, and data suggests larger families especially are struggling.

 <br>